ministryofjustice/itpolicycontent/content/remote-working-and-mobile-computing-security-guide.md

 - Physically protect the removable storage device at all times – lock it away when not in use and transport it by carrying it about your person or using a trusted carrier service;
 - Where possible retain the removable storage device within secure Government premises;
 - Do not connect any removable storage device to your MoJ desktop or laptop from other sources, including from private companies, private individuals, other Government departments or other public sector organisations.
 Also do not use any removable storage device to transfer data between your MoJ desktop or laptop and any other computer.
 There is a risk of transfer of malicious software (e.g. computer viruses) to your computer and a risk of unintentional transfer of sensitive data to unsecured systems;
 - Always check all removable storage devices for computer viruses before copying any file from it to your computer.
-You can do this by locating your anti-virus software on your computer and running the software to actively scan the ‘drive’ assigned to the removable storage device.
+You can do this by locating your anti-virus software on your computer and running the software to actively scan the 'drive' assigned to the removable storage device.
 See Anti-virus scanning of removable media for information, or contact your local IT support if you require assistance; and
 - Always return the removable storage device to your IT service provider if it is faulty or you no longer need it, using Royal Mail signed for service.
 Delete the data on the device before returning it, if possible, but be aware that a normal deletion does not permanently erase the data so return the storage device using a secure method of transfer.
 In the event of loss of a removable storage device contact your local IT service desk.

 If your IT is supported by Atos Origin please read Annex B for further information.

 #### Anti-virus scanning of removable media

 Insert removable media device

-Click ‘start’ and select ‘my computer’
+Click 'start' and select 'my computer'

-Select the removable media drive (e.g. USB/CD/Floppy) and ‘right click’
+Select the removable media drive (e.g. USB/CD/Floppy) and 'right click'

-Click ‘scan for viruses…’ Anti-virus scan box appears
+Click 'scan for viruses…' Anti-virus scan box appears

-Click ‘start scan’ (green arrow).
+Click 'start scan' (green arrow).

 The anti-virus scan will begin.
-If any virus is detected it will be displayed in the ‘list of infected objects’ box.
+If any virus is detected it will be displayed in the 'list of infected objects' box.

 If no virus is detected you may proceed to open and/or copy file(s).

 If a virus is detected; do not open or copy any file(s), remove the device immediately and report as a security incident.
 Do not insert the device into any other machine.